Unique Indian Spices

 This Indian spice is bright yellow and can be found both in South Indian and North Indian cooking.
 This unique spice is made from an Indian plant that belongs to the ginger family.
 It is made by boiling, drying, cleaning and polishing the roots of turmeric plants.
 It was known as Indian saffron in medieval Europe.
 In those days, it was very expensive as compared to present saffron spice.
 It is primarily used in Kashmiri dishes.

 Coriander powder is popularly known as ‘Dhaniya’ in India.
 It is available in powdered form or as whole seeds.
 Fresh coriander, also known as ‘cilantro’ is widely used in Indian Cuisine.
-The seeds of coriander are used as condiment.
+The seeds of coriander are used as a condiment.
 Coriander has a sweet and delicate aroma.
-It can be found in every household of India.
-It is used in Rasam, Dals, Soups, Curries and Sambar.
-Many a times, the fresh coriander leaves are used for garnishing finished dishes.
-Coriander originated in Mediterranean but is found in India and other countries.
+It can be found in every household in India.
+It is used in Rasam, Dals, Soups, Curries, and Sambar.
+Many times, the fresh coriander leaves are used for garnishing finished dishes.
+Coriander originated in the Mediterranean but is found in India and other countries.

-Cumin is also known as ‘Jeera’ in Indian continent.
+Cumin is also known as ‘Jeera’ in the Indian continent.
 It is available in whole seed form or powdered form.
 It comes from an annual herb that grows in many parts of the world.
-Cumin is found in Syria, Egypt, Iran, Mediterranean and India.
-It also grows in China, Malta, Sicily and Mexico.
-It is used as a flavoring agent in Indian cooking.
-It is widely used in preparations that include curry powders, bread seasoning, cheese and cakes and also as a condiment.
+Cumin is found in Syria, Egypt, Iran, Mediterranean, and India.
+It also grows in China, Malta, Sicily, and Mexico.
+This is used as a flavoring agent in Indian cooking. cumin is widely used in preparations that include curry powders, bread seasoning, cheese and cakes and also as a condiment.
 It is used in small quantities to enhance the taste of the dish.
-It is being used since 2nd century B.C.
+It is being used since the 2nd century B.C.

 Curry leaves are found on curry tree.
 Curry is used in South-Indian dishes to add flavor and fragrance.
 It is grown throughout South India and is used in dry or fresh.
 It is used as a sauce for many Indian recipes.
 Curry is also used in marinating tikka and tandoori kebabs.
 The bark of a curry tree and its roots can be used as a stimulant or tonic.
 According to researchers, curry has its origins before Christ.